erikporse/artes/README.md

 Diane Pataki and Liza Litvak at the [Urban Ecology Lab](http://bioweb.biology.utah.edu/pataki/), University of Utah<br>

 ### What's Here
-The repository contains source code, model data, and a descriptive manual of the model.
+The repository contains source code, data, and a descriptive manual of the model.

 _Manual_<br>
 Documentation on model operations, development, and workflow.